chamons/comfy-hotreload/README.md

 Note: It would be possible to have the game web assembly directly call exposed interfaces to invoke macroquad, but it was decided to use a set of commands to keep the FFI boundary from being too "chatty".

+## Why not just use hot-lib-reloader-rs

+[hot-lib-reloader-rs](https://github.com/rksm/hot-lib-reloader-rs) is an impressive crate, but in my experience was never stable enough to actually save me much time.
+About 1 in 5 times my projects would crazy, so I had to setup a relaunch script, which would occasionally go haywire and need to be manually killed.

+Any use of any thread local storage, or function pointers (dyn traits) would caused it to misbehave.
+This applied significant design pressure to how the project needed to be laid out to be "binary reload friendly".

+So far WASM hot reloading has been completely stable in my experience.

 ## Areas for improvement

 ### Unnecessary Dependency